mtricht/lunaris/README.md

 Lunaris automatically updates itself, so you only have to download it once.
 You do **not** need to install Java.

-[Click here to download](https://github.com/mtricht/lunaris/releases/download/v0.6.3/lunaris-0.6.3-win64.zip) and extract it anywhere you'd like.
+[Click here to download](https://github.com/mtricht/lunaris/releases/download/v0.6.3/lunaris-0.6.3-win64.zip), extract it anywhere you'd like and open `lunaris.bat`.

 Having trouble?
 [Open an issue](https://github.com/mtricht/lunaris/issues/new).